google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 in the next section.
 For now, we are going to look at managing subscriptions and using an existing web push library to make the push requests.

-In this section we'll be using the [web-push node library](https://github.com/web-push-libs/web-push).
+In this section we'll be using the [web-push Node library](https://github.com/web-push-libs/web-push).
 Other languages will have differences, but they won't be too dissimilar.
 We are looking at Node since it's JavaScript and should be the most accessible for readers.

-Note: If you want a library for a different language, checkout the [web-push-libs org on Github](https://github.com/web-push-libs/).
+Note: If you want a library for a different language, checkout the [web-push-libs organization on Github](https://github.com/web-push-libs/).

 We'll go through the following steps:

-1. Look at an example of how to send a subscription to our backend and how that can be saved.
+1. Send a subscription to our backend and save it.
-1. What it looks like to retrieve the saved subscriptions and trigger a push message.
+1. Retrieve saved subscriptions and trigger a push message.

 ## Saving Subscriptions